 Not all dishwasher brands in the market qualify for our ratings (based on minimum survey sample size), but that doesn’t mean they’re not worth considering.
 Here are more brands to check out before making a purchase decision.

 Beko is a Turkish company that is one of Europe’s biggest appliance manufacturers.
-Here it sells a range of five freestanding dishwashers (14- and 16-settings), plus one commercial model.
+Here it sells a range of seven freestanding dishwashers (14- and 16-settings), plus one integrated and one built-under model, both 14-settings.
 Its 16-setting dishwashers have 4-star energy ratings, and all Beko models come with a five-year warranty.
-Prices range from around $800 to $2000.

 Electrolux is a Swedish appliance company.
-It’s a premium brand that sells a range of three 14- and 15-setting dishwashers in the $2000 to $3000 price bracket.
-As you’d expect for the price, Electrolux’s machines have top-of-line features, including sterilise settings, air drying, superfast washes and comfort-lift swing-out racks.
+It’s a premium brand that sells a range of three 14- and 15-setting dishwashers.
+Reflecting Electrolux’s prestige branding, its dishwashers have top-of-line features, including sterilise settings, air drying, superfast washes and comfort-lift swing-out racks.

 Miele is a German premium brand that manufactures a wide range of home appliances.
-Its range of freestanding, built-in and integrated dishwashers spans 17 models.
-Prices start at around $1900, for a 14-setting freestanding model, and hit $7500 for Miele’s top-of-the-range 15-setting, fully-integrated smart XXL unit.
+Its range of freestanding, built-in and integrated dishwashers spans 22 models, from smaller entry-level 14-setting dishwashers to top-of-the-range 15-setting, fully integrated smart units.

-Designed and built in Italy, Smeg is a premium appliance brand that has built a reputation for delivering great style as well as performance.
-Smeg offers a range of 12 dishwashers in New Zealand, both freestanding and built-in models.
-Prices start from around $1200, for a 60cm 14-setting model with five wash programs, up to around $3000, for Smeg’s top models.
+Smeg is a premium appliance brand, designed and built in Italy, that has a reputation for delivering great style as well as performance.
+Smeg retails a range of 16 dishwashers in New Zealand, both freestanding and built-in models, either 14- or 15-settings.

 Westinghouse is an Australian brand that has been producing quality cooking appliances for over 60 years.
-Its range of eight freestanding dishwashers are keenly priced, from around $1000 for a 60cm, 13-setting model to around $1600 for a 15-setting model that automatically adjusts wash settings to match the dirtiness of your dishes and features eight wash settings, including half-load, and a delayed-start timer.
+It retails one built-under model and ten freestanding units.
+Westinghouse dishwashers have between 13-15 settings, and offer features including AutoDoor, FastDry, and SensorWash, that automatically adjusts wash settings to match the dirtiness of your dishes.

 Many modern dishwashers come with a range of cool and sophisticated features, for example wi-fi connectivity and super-hot sterilising functions.
 But what do the consumers in Canstar Blue’s latest research reveal to be the most important features and functionalities behind their appraisals of their dishwasher purchases?